 You’ve scoured the internet for information, been on review sites, seen dozens of stock photographs of models with youthful faces and still feel none the wiser.

-Well relax you have now found the definitive page that will hopefully clear the fog and cut through all the marketing and hype to explain facelifting.
+Well relax you have now found the definitive facelift guide that will hopefully clear the fog and cut through all the marketing and hype to explain facelifting.

 What is a

 Simply put, a facelift is a surgical procedure that lifts the deeper tissues of the face and neck back to a more youthful position, creating skin excess which is removed and the skin is stitched back together.